heliguy4599/antlerscript-docs/classes.md

 In AntlerScript, instance methods are, in fact, also instance members.
 Instance methods are a subset of instance members, so keep in mind that everything that applies to instance members also applies to instance methods, including allowing their values to be set via the constructor.

 Instance methods may access static or instanced variables directly, no access syntax needed.
-AntlerScript does not feature variable shadowing (except in scope access, described in `classes-continued.md`), so any member may not have it's name re-declared in a method's scope.
+AntlerScript does not feature variable shadowing (except in scope access, described in `classes-continued.md`), so any member may not have its name re-declared in a method's scope.
 As such, you will never need to do `self.some_var`.

 Speaking of `self`, that is how you refer to the current instance.
 Lower-case "s" `self` references the current instance that the instance function is running on.
 Capital "S" `Self` references the current class.
 Because classes do not know their own names, the only way to access the class you are in is using the `Self` keyword.

-Here is an example instance method declarations:
+Here is an example of instance method declarations:

 ```ruby
 Class(